mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 This also allows the flexibility to later decide that you want to use a different value for the fuel mass for the maneuver case (or any other flight point you may have) that does not depend on the cruise point (or any other flight point you may have).

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 12 begin
+  :start-after: checkpoint 12
-  :end-before: #docs section 12 end
+  :end-before: checkpoint 13

 Next, we instantiate aerostructual `groups` for each surface (only one in this example) and add them to the model.
 We use a loop for generality but it is not necessary for this example because we only have one surface (just the wing).

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 13 begin
+  :start-after: checkpoint 13
-  :end-before: #docs section 13 end
+  :end-before: checkpoint 14

 Now we have to instantiate aerostructural flight points (one for cruise and one for the maneuver case in this example), add them to the model, and after that connect the inputs to the points.

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 14 begin
+  :start-after: checkpoint 14
-  :end-before: #docs section 14 end
+  :end-before: checkpoint 15

 Here we make connect the inputs to the flight points.
 For the inputs that have different values for each flight point, we also specify the `src_indices` to specify which one of the input values to use.